 We always try to find people suitable long-term accommodation straightaway.
 If we can’t, we have a hostel for families, and a 42-bed centre offering temporary accommodation and support for singles and couples called the Dawn Centre.

-We also work with a range of partners across the city that provide temporary accommodation and support for people who are homeless.
+We also work with and fund a range of partners across the city that provide temporary accommodation and support for people who are homeless.